Click on the "more information" icons within the guide for more information about each section.

 Box 7, Non-insurable gross earnings

-Enter any non-insurable gross earnings included in box 1 and 2, including the portion of earnings of out of province employees that is for work done in other Canadian jurisdictions outside of Ontario.
+Enter any non-insurable gross earnings included in box 1 and 2, including the portion of earnings of out of province employees for work done in other Canadian jurisdictions outside of Ontario.

-If you have out of province employees, or employees who work in more than one Canadian Province or territory, go to our policy on Non-resident Workers and Insurable Earnings - Interjurisdictional Agreement.
+If you have out of province employees, or employees who work in more than one Canadian Province or territory, review our policy on Non-resident Workers and Insurable Earnings - Interjurisdictional Agreement for more information.

 Additional information for construction businesses